- — priorities over the next 2-10Y horizon

 - — 2nd tier

-- increase precious time with grand parents — fly business class to NY.
+- increase precious time with grand parents in my 3rd U.S. era — fly business class to NY.

 - more passive income to reduce the cash flow stress